-Every residence hall is equipped with an electronic, computerized access control and CCTV system that permits access to the hall by residents of the building only.
+Schuylkill Nittany II, III, IV, and V apartments are equipped with an electronic, computerized card access and CCTV system that permits access to the hall by residents of the building only.
 The system is operational 24 hours a day, seven days a week.
 Adjustments to access hours may be made during the fall arrival period and spring semester closing.

-Students may enter only their assigned building by tapping their id+ card or mobile credential at the card reader, located at the front lobby, and -in some halls - at other doors.
-If the id+ card or mobile credential fails to unlock, the student may gain entry with the assistance of a roommate. the staff member on duty, or in an extreme emergency, by contacting University Police.
+Schuvlkill Nittany I Apartments use mechanical key access and do not have card access or CCTV.
+Nittany II, III, IV, and V Apartment students may enter only their assigned building by swiping their id+ cards in the card reader, located at the front door of the building.
+If the id+ card fails to unlock the door of the student's assigned building, the student may gain entry with the assistance of a roommate, the staff member on duty, or in an extreme emergency, by contacting University Police.
 If a student has pizza or other food items delivered, the student must be in the lobby to meet the vendor at the front door.
 The delivery person will not be given access to the lobby.
 Students who want to visit a resident who lives in another building will need to coordinate their planned arrival and the resident host must come to the entrance and escort the visiting student to the room, and later out of the residence hall.

-If students or guests leave the hall through any of the regular building exits, they should be aware that exit doors are not to be held open for prolonged periods of time.
+If students or quests leave the hall through any of the regular building exits, they should be aware that exit doors are not to be held open for prolonged periods of time.
 An alarm at the door will sound and someone will be dispatched to determine if the door has been blocked open.
 Residents are not permitted to allow access to the buildings to anyone other than themselves and their invited guests.